 'I feel like I'm needed again': How elderly woman, who'd become a full-time carer for her husband with Parkinson's, is using 'HenPower' to overcome his death

-- Pat Cain became a round-the-clock carer to her husband of 48 years, Les, who had Parkinson's
+- Pat became a full-time carer to her husband of 48 years who had Parkinson's

 A '24-hour Job'

 Pat became a full-time carer of her husband of over 40 years, who had Parkinson's, diabetes, and eventually dementia

 A couple native to the North East, Pat and Les Cain were happily married for almost 48 years.
 But towards the end of his life, Les began to battle with several health issues – beginning with a diagnosis of dementia.